Chocorean/aoc23/README.md

 Surprisingly easier than day 1, I finally used my beloved regexes.
 Looking at the leaderboard, I would be very curious to see how people send this in 90 seconds.

 I'm glad I've started AoC this year already, because I've discovered non-capturing groups (`(?:)` pattern) in a failed attempt for day 1, and I've already used it for day 2.
 My only wish is I was faster than that (I took 25 mins), but that is still okay I guess.

+## Day 3

+### Part 1

+Tough too, I wasn't too sure by what angle I wanted to do it.
+My gut told me if I had it right, the part two would be easy.
+Let's see if I can do this!
+(I consider myself usually bad at problem solving on-sight)

+### Part 2

+If you did it yourself, I hope you were not as devastated as myself when we both read the part 2 problem.
+My intuition was kinda wrong: I approach the problem by identifying the numbers first, then looking for a symbol around.
+Now, it revolves around the symbol...
+Let's see if I can find something clever to solve this without rewritting everything.

+Alright, I'm glad I've found something quick to do.
+Not very clean but it's late already.
+I've basically used an hashmap and stored all part ids, indexed by the symbol position.

+By the way, I've just realized while typing this I actually did not follow the wording:

+`A gear is any * symbol that is adjacent to exactly two part numbers.
+Its gear ratio is the result of multiplying those two numbers together.`

+I did not check whether the symbol was a `*` or not, but still got the correct result.
+Extremely lucky with the input, or bug in the input generation?